pardallio/dcmdb/cases/denmark_2020/readme.md

 # Introduction

-Data produced for the Denmark case from Oct 9-19 2020
+Data produced for the Denmark case from Feb 9-19 2020